-In women, the health care provider might check the pH, or acidity, of vaginal discharge.
+In women, the healthcare provider might check the acidity (pH) of vaginal discharge.

 A normal test result means no Trichomonas parasites have been found, and the pH of the vagina will be 4.5 or less.
-Visible parasites under the microscope or parasites that grow in a culture dish mean trichomoniasis.
-Also, during trichomoniasis, the pH of vaginal discharge may be greater than 5.
+Visible parasites under the microscope or parasites that grow in a culture dish mean you have a trichomoniasis infection.
+Also during trichomoniasis, the pH of vaginal discharge may be greater than 5.

 Nothing should affect your test results.

 You don't need to prepare for this test.